-TIME REQUIREMENT: 4 NIGHTS, 5 DAYS (AT MINIMUM) For example, a young person may complete a photography course for their Skills section, and then take part in a Gold Residential Project linked to photography.
+TIME REQUIREMENT: 4 NIGHTS, 5 DAYS (AT MINIMUM) The Gold Residential Project may be related to activities completed in other Award sections.
+For example, a young person may complete a photography course for their Skills section, and then take part in a Gold Residential Project linked to photography.
 The key point is that the time allocated to the activity done or any course completed for the other section does not count towards completing this section.